mikesealey/ci_pp1/README.md

 </figure>

 ### A note about the JS Validation
-The JS Validation tool identifs and warns about the use of `const` - this seems to be for compatability with older browsers.
-[MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const#browser_compatibility) lists it's compatability with _all_ major modern browsers.
+The JS Validation tool identifies and warns about the use of `const` - this seems to be for compatibility with older browsers.
+[MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const#browser_compatibility) lists it's compatibility with _all_ major modern browsers.
 [W3schools](https://www.w3schools.com/js/js_versions.asp) discusses the keyword `const` being added in 2015, and [here](https://www.w3schools.com/js/js_versions.asp#:~:text=Browser%20Support%20for%20ES6%20(2015)&text=Internet%20Explorer%20does%20not%20support%20ECMAScript%202015.) states that Internet Explorer is not compatable with ECMA6.
 This all boils down to say that this project (or likely just the confirmation page) is not compatible with Internet Explorer.

 ## Testing
 ### Testing User Stories
 * I want to understand the purpose of the page when it loads
   - `index.html` On page load I am greeted with an introductory paragraph welcoming the user, and inviting them to explore more of the website
   -

 * I want to browse a thumbnail gallery of cakes so that I can visually explore the type of products provided
   - `index.html` contains a gallery of 20 images that _Totally Baked_ have made.